What To Do When A Loved One Dies

 After the Funeral

 There are several financial matters that will need to be taken care of, however you may not need to take these steps immediately.
-You and your family should take time to grieve; not rushing into long-term decisions.
-Keep in mind, some issues will have to be dealt with due to legal time periods.
+You and your family should take time to grieve, not rushing into long-term decisions.
+Keep in mind, some issues will have to be dealt with sooner than later due to legal time periods.

 Notify the decedent’s attorney about the death